• Skip to primary navigation

 🥣How to make turkey gravy

 Of course, you want gravy, but there are few pan drippings, so a traditional roux method does not work.
-I suggest a slurry method in this recipe and combining pan drippings with chicken or turkey broth to make the gravy.
+In this recipe, I suggest a slurry method and combining pan drippings with chicken or turkey broth to make the gravy.
 See the details in the recipe.
-For more details at How To Make Gravy at Home.
+For more information about making gravy, see How To Make Gravy at Home.

 ❓FAQs